 You are here

-We have also been able to award 22 Writing-up Bursaries to students who would otherwise have struggled with costs during the final months of their degree.
-In some cases this has made the difference between a student having the funding to support themselves, and having to abandon their studies.
+We have also been able to award 16 Writing-up Bursaries to students who would otherwise have struggled with costs during the final months of their degree.
+In some cases, this has made the difference between a student having the funding to support themselves, and having to abandon their studies.

-Hardship funding applications continue to come in at an abnormally high rate and it is likely that this unusual level of requests will remain into the new term and beyond.
+Hardship funding applications continue to come in at a higher than usual rate and it is likely that this unusual level of requests will remain throughout this current academic year and beyond.
 Our students potentially face further unexpected disruption to their studies and Linacre’s ability to support students in hardship is especially important as a safety net in our current times.